charlesdahab/Android-Projects/README.md

 # Android-Projects
-Examples of some my Android Projects
+Examples of some of my Android Projects